 At the end of this tour we enjoyed a brief break to snack or rest before boarding the bus for our tour of ancient Rome and the Colosseum.
 It was only mid-morning and it was already quite warm.

 Since our visit to the Colosseum several days ago was only from the outside, we were excited to walk around inside.
 Amazing to walk around something of this size built 2,000 years ago.
 Built in A.D.
 80, this structure represents Rome at its grandest.
 It accommodated 50,000 fans and could be topped with an enormous canvas awning to shade the spectators.
-As we toured, it was hard to imagine being a long-ago spectator of so much violence and killing.
-Before we left this area we all posed for a group photo.

 Since only twelve of us signed up for the catacomb tour it was canceled with a chance to reschedule at the end of our tour.
 We had been looking forward to this optional excursion.
 We returned to our room and I took a 3-hour nap while Walt worked on his journal and backed photos up to the computer.